 - Communicating online – It’s acceptable to comment on someone else’s posts every now and then.
 However, keep your conversations minimal.
 If you interact with others frequently, it can become evidence that your suffering is diminished or lacking.

 - Discussing the case on social media – If someone asks about the status of your insurance claim or the trial date in your lawsuit, you can update them.
 However, the defense attorney or insurance company could use your words against you later.
 You can talk to other people about your case but keep the communications offline.

 If you want to post something on social media and don’t know whether it’s acceptable, your best bet is to avoid it altogether.
 You need to take every necessary precaution while recovering after an accident.
 Don’t give the opposing party evidence they can use to win their case.

 Contact the Law Offices of Ronald J. Resmini, Accident & Injury Lawyers, Ltd.

-The Law Offices of Ronald J. Resmini, Accident & Injury Lawyers, Ltd. has a team of dedicated and trusted personal injury lawyers.
+The Law Offices of Ronald J. Resmini, Accident & Injury Lawyers, Ltd. has a team of dedicated and trusted personal injury lawyers in Providence and various other offices across Rhode Island and Massachusetts.
 We have over 85 years of combined experience representing accident victims in Rhode Island.
 We understand the trauma of suffering an injury due to someone else’s negligence.
 You can count on us to advocate for your rights and fight for the justice you deserve.

 If someone’s misconduct caused your injuries in an accident, do not hesitate to contact the Law Offices of Ronald J. Resmini, Accident & Injury Lawyers, Ltd..
 We can meet you for a free consultation to discuss your case and determine whether we can help.
 Call us right now at (401) 751-8855.
 We’re available 24/7 to speak with you.